Let me explain why you’ll fall HEAD OVER HEELS in love with this seven or eight night horse riding safari.

-This seven or eight-night horse riding safari explores some of Africa’s best big game country from the rolling Loita Hills to the immense Maasai Mara, voted Africa’s leading national reserve.
+It traverses some of Africa’s best big game country, from the rolling Loita Hills to the immense Maasai Mara, voted Africa’s leading national reserve.
 The panoramas are quintessential to Kenya where acacia trees mushroom from the ground, giraffes elegantly lope across the earth, young Maasai herders wrapped in bright, coloured shukas keep a watchful eye on their cattle and the horizon is dotted with herds of wildebeest, zebra, topi and eland.
 It’s a honey-pot for big game which amps the adrenalin up a notch.
-Swimming your horse across the Mara River is a true highlight of the ride.
+Oh and one of the highlights is swimming your horse across the Mara River with hippos watching upstream.

 - Horse Breed:TB and TB crosses